GDPR Compliance Checklist: How to Become Compliant

 • Appoint an EU representative if you do either of the following:

-• Process large amounts of personal data from EU citizens or residents
+• Process large amounts of personal data from EU citizens or residents.

 Step 6.
-Establish Your Public-Facing Privacy Policy
+Create a Public-Facing Privacy Policy

 Action items:

-• Include a link to the policy throughout your website, especially on pages where data collection occurs
+• Include a link to the policy throughout your website, especially on pages where data collection occurs.

 Step 7.
 Refine Your Terms of Service